-Our mission is to conquer cancer worldwide and ensure that everyone receives access to high-quality cancer care.
-This is why we created programs like the Long-term International Fellowship (LIFe), which provided funds that enable promising early-career oncologists from low- to middle-income countries to train with mentors in the United States, Canada, or Europe.
+Our mission is to conquer cancer worldwide and ensure everyone receives access to high-quality cancer care.
+This is why we created programs like the Long-term International Fellowship (LIFe), which provides funds allowing promising early-career oncologists from low- to middle-income countries to train with mentors in the United States, Canada, or Europe.

 Understanding How Lung Cancer Impacts People in Brazil

 In 2012, Dr. Araujo, a talented physician-scientist at the Brazilian National Cancer Institute (INCA), received a LIFe grant.
 Together with his mentor, David Carbone, MD, of Ohio State University (OSU), Dr. Araujo began investigating and genotyping lung cancer in Brazilian patients.